 QUT Reconciliation Statement

-This statement commits QUT to sustainable reconciliation between Indigenous (Aboriginal and Torres Strait Islander) and non-Indigenous Australian people.
-The statement recognises the particular responsibility of educational institutions to redress disadvantage and to overcome prejudice.
+This statement commits us to sustainable reconciliation between Indigenous (Aboriginal and Torres Strait Islander) and non-Indigenous Australian people.
+It recognises the particular responsibility of educational institutions to redress disadvantage and to overcome prejudice.

 - that Indigenous Australian people are the custodians of the land, and have a traditional association with the land in accordance with their laws and customs

 - that this traditional association with, and respect for, land sustains Indigenous cultures, languages, spirituality, art, law, and all other aspects of life treasured by, and held sacred to, Indigenous Australian people